LukeWait/base-converter/README.md

 ## Installation

 ### Executable
-#### Windows
-1. Download the `base_converter_win_v1_0_0.zip` from the [releases page](https://github.com/LukeWait/base-converter/releases).
-2. Extract the contents to a desired location.
-3. Run the `BaseConverter.exe` file.

-#### Linux/macOS
-Due to size constraints, Linux/macOS executables are not included in the releases.
-Please follow the instructions below to run the application from source or the [Development](#development) section for details on building with PyInstaller.
+Due to size constraints I have not included executables under Releases.
+Please follow the instructions below to run the application from source or check the [Development](#development) section for details on building with PyInstaller.

 ### From Source
 To install and run the application from source: